Jscina/ChatXpress/README.md

 # 🚀 ChatXpress

 **ChatXpress** offers a high-performance, user-friendly interface clone of ChatGPT.
-It is built with Rust, Astro, TailwindCSS, and HTMX.
+It is built with Tauri and SolidJS.
 This allows for a fast, responsive, and stable experience comparable or superior to the original ChatGPT.

 The app is currently in development and is not yet ready for use.